2025-2026 Speaker Program

 Bloom – Coming to Art in Later Life

 Born in Saskatchewan, Janice Mason Steeves graduated with an M.A. in Clinical Psychology from the University of Manitoba.
 She held School Psychology positions before leaving the field to focus on painting.
 Further studies were completed at the Ontario College of Art and Design.
 Janice is represented by galleries in Canada and has work in public, corporate, and private collections in North America and internationally.
-She has been awarded artist residencies in Spain, Ireland, Sweden, Iceland and the U.S.
+She has been awarded artist residencies in Spain, Ireland, Sweden, Iceland and the U.S. Janice’s book Bloom: On Becoming an Artist Later in Life is an inspirational look at how our older years are a time of inner soul work and continued growth through our creativity.

 Janice is passionate about helping artists form a deeper connection to the earth and to that end, she has developed an art teaching initiative called Workshops in Wild Places.
 In these unique workshops, we travel to remote locations throughout the world to experience the beauty, energy and power of the wild landscape, to deeply connect with it and then, through a contemplative and creative process, translate that response into abstract paintings

-Susan Glasauer, Associate Professor, School of Environmental Sciences, University of Guelph
+Associate Professor, School of Environmental Sciences, University of Guelph

 Protecting Canada’s Wetlands

 Dr. Susan Glasauer is a faculty member in the School of Environmental Sciences at the University of Guelph, and the president for the Canadian chapter of the Society for Wetland Scientists.
 She completed an undergraduate degree in Plant and Soil Biology and a Masters in Soil Chemistry at the University of California at Berkeley, and a doctoral degree at the Technical University of Munich in Germany.
 Following several years as an environmental consultant, with wetland restoration projects in Nigeria, she joined Dr. Terry Beveridge at the University of Guelph as a post-doctoral researcher.
-She joined the faculty of Land Resource Science (now Environmental Sciences) at U. Guelph in 2003.
+She joined the faculty of Land Resource Science (now Environmental Sciences) at U of Guelph in 2003.

 Her research has two main directions: the ability of wetlands to retain elements of concern such as arsenic and uranium, and the changing capacity of wetlands to store carbon in response to the climate crisis.
 These biological hotspots are affectionately called “Earth’s kidneys” for their astonishing ability to clean up water.
 Canada holds almost one quarter of the world’s wetlands; this presents us with rights and obligations in our stewardship of a globally vital resource.
-She will discuss her research and the future of wetlands in a changing climate world.

 Ken McGoogan, writer